 TCP2PNP.BAT uses TCPLIST.EXE to save the phase noise spectrum from a Symmetricom TSC 5115A/5120A/5125A as a .PNP file compatible with the PN.EXE phase noise utility.

-The C:\Program Files\KE5FX\GPIB directory also contains two subdirectories, Composite noise baseline plots and Sample HPGL files.
-These subdirectories contain a variety of .PNP and .PLT files that can be loaded and displayed by PN and 7470, respectively.
+The installation directory also contains three subdirectories, Composite noise baseline plots, Sample HPGL files, and Sample S2P files.
+These subdirectories contain a variety of .PNP, .PLT, and .S2P files that can be loaded and displayed by the PN, 7470, and TCHECK applications respectively.